New Jersey DAPA Lawyers

 The process of renewing DACA, or applying for protections can be confusing.
-If you are confused about which program you may qualify for, consider reaching out to the Law Office of Eric M. Mark in New Jersey.
-Our firm can help you understand your rights and navigate this process.
+If you are confused about which program you may qualify for, consider reaching out to the Law Office of Eric M. Mark, a New Jersey Immigration Law Firm that can help you understand your rights and navigate this process.

 Can You Become a Permanent Resident Through Your U.S. Citizen Child?